cakephp/docs/en/core-libraries/logging.rst

 In production environments it is highly recomended that you setup your system to use syslog instead of the files logger.
-This will perform much better as any writes will be done in a (almost) non-bloking fashion and your operating  system logger can be configured separetly to rotate files, pre-process writes or use a completely different storage for your logs.
+This will perform much better as any writes will be done in a (almost) non-blocking fashion and your operating  system logger can be configured separately to rotate files, pre-process writes or use a completely different storage for your logs.

 Using syslog is pretty much like using the default FileLog engine, you just need